bassdman/pluginize/README.md

 Right now pluginize().run() returns the whole context.
 You probably won't need the whole context but just a part of it.
 There are a few ways of changing the content:

-Therefore we will use a calculation-plugin that sums up the numbers on attribute numbers
+Therefore we will use an advanced version of the MathLibraryPlugin - the CalculationPlugin.
+It sums up the numbers entered on config-attribute "numbers" and writes it into the context-attribute "sum".
 ```javascript
     const CalculationPlugin = {
             allowKeys: ['numbers'],